Dr. Eunai Shrake - Advising Coordinator

 "Asian American Studies is important because it provides intellectual space to reflect on American society's race/class structure and to (re)think ways to build a more democratic and equitable society."

-Dr. Shrake is an associate professor specializing in Asian American education.
-Before she joined the department in 2002, she taught Asian American Studies and Education courses at UCLA, UCI, CSULB, and CSULA.
+Dr. Shrake is a professor who specializes in Asian American education.
+Prior to joining CSUN AAS department in 2002, she taught at UCLA, UCI, and CSULB.

-Theology, Austin Presbyterian Theological Seminary, Austin, TX, 1990
+- Th.M.
+Theology, Austin Presbyterian Theological Seminary, Austin, TX,

 - M.A.
 Christian Education, Presbyterian College, Seoul, Korea

 - B.A.
 Christian Education, Presbyterian College, Seoul, Korea

 - Co-editor (with Mora, Masequesmay & Munoz), Learning English/Learning America: Voices of Latinos and Asian Americans (Kendall/Hunt Publishers, 2008).